ptibbetts/styles.paultibbetts.uk/src/docs/02-naming-conventions.md

-Cardigan uses a simple namespacing convention, meaningful hyphens, and capital letters to help you write and maintain your styles.
+Coat Hanger uses a simple namespacing convention, meaningful hyphens, and capital letters to help you write and maintain your styles.

 ### Namespaces